What is electromyography?

 Electromyography (EMG) measures muscle response or electrical activity in response

 to a nerve’s stimulation of your muscle.
-The test is used to help detect nerve and
+The test is used to help find nerve and muscle

-During the test, your doctor will insert one or more small needles (also called electrodes)
+During the test, your healthcare provider will put small needles (also called electrodes)